oldgrandma101/Comp-472-project/README.md

 1. Setting up hyperparameters and data transformations.
 Importing data sets and initializing K-fold cross-validation
 2. Training the model and evaluating performance using test sets
 3. Printing the mean and standard deviation of each evaluation measure

+Updated model evaluation
+1. Preparing data to make sure the test data set is loaded into the data loader, and the model is loaded and ready for evaluation.
+2. Excuting the code evaluate the model.

+Updated model training
+1. Preparing data to make sure the training and validation datasets are loaded into the data loader, and the model is initialized and ready for training.
+2. Call the 'training' function to train the model and monitor its performance on the training and validation sets.

 **Dependencies:**